22 Quick and Easy Recipes in 30 Minutes (or less) + 5 Chef Secrets To Make You A Better Cook!

 I have to admit: I went through a phase of substituting butter with applesauce in all my baked goods back in the eighties and nineties when low-fat diets were all the rage.
 I don’t cook that way anymore — thankfully, fat is now deemed acceptable in moderation — but, occasionally, I’ll stumble upon a baked good that is low-fat by happenstance.
 Made with canned pumpkin purée, these pumpkin cornbread muffins are lower in fat than regular cornbread muffins, yet they’re equally delicious.

 Interestingly, if you make them without the spices, you really can’t taste the pumpkin; it’s the autumn spices that bring the pumpkin flavor out.
 So, if you’re looking for a healthier alternative to your standard cornbread recipe, try this recipe and just omit the spices.
+Or, if you’re looking to use pumpkin purrée and would prefer something sweet, these pumpkin muffins with

-What you’ll need to make Pumpkin Cornbread Muffins
+What You’ll Need To Make Pumpkin Cornbread Muffins

 How to make pumpkin cornbread muffins